Being a caregiver is one of the most rewarding roles we can take on in our life.

 It also brings its own set of stress and worries.
 In order to look after your loved one, friend or family member in the most effective way, it’s vital that you receive help, support and inspiration.

 If you’re based in New York City, you have access to a wide variety of support groups.
 Caregiver support takes many forms, such as counseling, respite care, and basic medical training.
 It can also include legal aid, transportation assistance, and even translation services.
+Taking care of seniors daily or even only a few days a week can be draining on your mental health.
+We know that you want to help seniors in your community thrive in their daily lives.
+Sometimes being a home health aide for a family member in NYC can take a toll on you if you aren’t taking care of yourself as much as you are taking care of them.
+It’s okay for you to take some much-needed time for yourself or seek any kind of help from a support group.
 Here is a selection of the best support groups and programs for caregivers in New York City.

 Special Touch Homecare Services is a leading provider of professional home health aide services in New York City.
 Special Touch also offers CDPAP, a state program that enables patients to designate a friend or family member to be their caregiver and access Medicaid funding to pay for their time.

 SNAP, or Services Now for Adult Persons, offers a caregivers program featuring support groups, individual counseling, and educational workshops.
 If you have gotten more caught up in being a home health aide for a family member in NYC rather than focusing on yourself at times, counseling and support groups can help you exponentially.
 They can allow you to talk about your feelings and help you figure out how you can take care of yourself as well.

 Willing Hearts, Helpful Hands organizes a respite program with trained volunteers serving caregivers in Queens, Nassau, and Suffolk Counties.
 It’s a community service program of the Parker Jewish Institute for Health Care and Rehabilitation.